 - Did I mention that I will never, ever, sell pee pads?

-But for now I’ll close with a huge Thank You for sticking with me in my little corner of the internet.
-Thanks too to Matt, Trevor, Joe, and Nick for letting me keep you company.
+Thank You for sticking with me in my little corner of the internet.
+Thanks too to Matt, Trevor and Joe for letting me keep you company.

 I love hearing about your adventures.
 They motivate me more than I can ever say.